diffusiondata/wireshark-dissector/README.md

 ============

 + Ensure your Wireshark has Lua installed
-+ The dissector has been tested on both 1.12 and 1.99 versions of Wireshark
++ The dissector has been tested on version 2.2.6 of Wireshark
 + Attempt to run the install.sh script using bash, this may call out to sudo to update the init.lua file

 If the install script fails or you are using Windows: